rwynn/monstache-site/src/advanced.md

 information in the oplog is limited to the id of the document that was deleted.
 But monstache needs to know where the document was originally routed in order to tell Elasticsearch where to look for it.

-Monstache gets around this problem by using a lookup table that it stores in MongoDB at `monstache.meta`.
-In this collection monstache stores the routing information for each document with custom routing.
-When a delete occurs monstache looks up the route in this collection and forwards that information to Elasticsearch on the delete request.
+Monstache has 3 available strategies for handling deletes in this situation.
+The default strategy is stateless and uses a term query into Elasticsearch based on the ID of the document deleted in MongoDB.
+If the search into Elasticsearch returns exactly 1 document then monstache will schedule that document for deletion.
+The 2nd stategy monstache uses is stateful and requires giving monstache the ability to write to the collection `monstache.meta`.
+In this collection monstache stores information about documents that were given custom indexing metadata.
+This stategy slows down indexing and takes up space in MongoDB.
+However, it is precise because it records exactly how each document was indexed.
+The final stategy simply punts on deletes and leaves document deletion to the user.
+If you don't generally delete documents in MongoDB or don't care if Elasticsearch contains documents which have been deleted in MongoDB, this option is available.
+See [Delete Strategy](/config/#delete-strategy) for more information.

 For more information see [Customizing Document Routing](https://www.elastic.co/blog/customizing-your-document-routing)